wrenfold/wrenfold/README.md

 wrenfold was originally created by [me](https://github.com/gareth-cross) in response to pain points I experienced while integrating SymForce into a third-party codebase (see motivations section).
 In addition to addressing these concerns, I feel that the concept of symbolic code-generation can be pushed further over time.

 The project began as a part-time hobby, and has evolved into a more full-featured framework over time.
-Having only recently been released publicly, wrenfold is in the early stages of receiving feedback from a wider audience.
+Since it was only recently released publicly, wrenfold is in the early stages of receiving feedback from a wider audience.
 There will be rough edges and undoubtedly some bugs.
 If you find something broken or missing, please consider [filing a ticket](https://github.com/wrenfold/wrenfold/issues/new/choose).
 I aim to continue developing and expanding the framework.
 For details of upcoming work, see the [planned features list](https://github.com/wrenfold/wrenfold/issues?q=is%3Aissue+is%3Aopen+label%3Afeature).

 If you are interested in collaboration opportunities or have general questions, please [reach out](mailto:gcross.code@icloud.com?subject=Wrenfold).